ansible-collections/community.vmware/docs/community.vmware.vmware_vm_info_module.rst

 -----

 .. note::
-   - Tested on ESXi 6.7, vSphere 5.5 and vSphere 6.5
-   - From 2.8 and onwards, information are returned as list of dict instead of dict.
    - Fact about ``moid`` added in VMware collection 1.4.0.
    - Fact about ``datastore_url`` is added in VMware collection 1.18.0.
    - All modules requires API write access and hence is not supported on a free ESXi license.